Open gallbladder removal

 Your surgeon will explain these risks to you and give you the chance to ask questions prior to the procedure.

-How to Prepare for Open Gallbladder Removal
+How to prepare for

 Prior to surgery, you’ll undergo several tests to ensure you’re healthy enough for the procedure.
 These will include blood tests and imaging tests of your gallbladder.
-A complete physical exam and record of your medical history will also be needed.

 Your doctor will give you complete instructions on the best way for you to prepare for surgery.